jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 ![image](https://user-images.githubusercontent.com/91860903/204436550-97c5997a-95e7-4f2d-b432-21069428f487.png)

-To improve the classification, our second neural network utilizes the categorical loss function and a softmax output layer.
+Our second iteration of the neural network utilizes the categorical loss function and a softmax output layer.
 To implement this, we transformed our y_train set by one-hot encoding it into a data set with 3 columns each representing a class.

 ```
 one_hot_encoding = pd.get_dummies(y_train)